Killy728/dspico/README.md

 ## Guide
 See [here](GUIDE.md) for a guide that describes how to fully setup your DSpico.

-If you need additional help, check out the [here][Extended Guide.md]
+If you need additional help, check out the [Extended Guide](Extended-Guide.md)

 ## Components
 - [DSpico Hardware](https://github.com/LNH-team/dspico-hardware) - The hardware of the DSpico.